 (4.9)

-This shows that a large sensitivity can be achieved, when a large capacity C is selected and small values of the distance d are present in the measurement (Schrüfer et al., 2018, p.
+This shows that a large sensitivity can be achieved when a large capacitance C is selected and small values of the distance d are present in the measurement (Schrüfer et al., 2018, p.
 250).
-Thus, the measurement principle is only suitable for the acquisition of small distance values, mostly in the sub-mm range.
+Thus, the measurement principle is only suitable for the acquisition of small distance values, mostly in the sub-millimeter range.

-To linearize the connection between the capacity and the plate distance, there are the following possibilities: The capacitor can be operated in a quarter-bridge.
+To linearize the connection between the capacitance and the plate distance, there are several possibilities.
+The capacitor can be operated in a quarter-bridge.
 Generally, when a Wheatstone bridge with four impedances is considered, the bridge voltage UB can be described as a sum of the operating point UB,0 and the deflection ΔUB.
-Since the deflection is caused by a change of one or more of the four impedances ZA, ZB, ZC, ZD a description based on a Taylor series can be found for the following linearization:
+Since the deflection is caused by a change of one or more of the four impedances ZA, ZB, ZC, ZD, a description based on a Taylor series can be found for the following linearization:

 UB=UB,0+ΔUB=UBZk=Zk,0+k∈{A,B,C,D}∂UB∂ZkZk=Zk,0∙ΔZk